wvchallenges/se-challenge-expenses/README.markdown

  #optional set up instructions

- 7) included in folder postman is 2 export filesthat can be imported into postman to access the services without the use of the app. import this JSON files into postman.
+ 7) included in folder postman is 2 export files that can be imported into postman to access the services without the use of the app. import these JSON files into postman.

  8) go to manage environment (Gear icon in the top right corner), select the correct environment (TracyMAC wave) and change the siteUrl variable to be compatible with your exiting environment.
 Close Management tool.